ugomadagu/TicketService/README.md

 * All seats in a row were equally valuable.
 Meaning, seats in the front row that were on the far left or far right of the stage were just as valuable as front row seats in the middle of the stage.
 Therefore, it makes the most sense to fill seats from left to right, or, lowest seat id to highest seat id.
 * The the number of seats in the venue would not change.
 * I was not entirley sure what the **customerEmail** feild was for, therefore, I used it as a form of authentication.
 A user must reserve seats with the same email that they used to put a hold on those seats.
+* It is acceptable to simply return null when methods were not provided with acceptable parameters.

 ### TicketServiceImpl